SomeRandomGithubUserXd/new-locked-up/README.md

 Some tips:

-- *!needsToBeSpecified* refactor to enum You can find order status list at `App/Models/Orders/Order::$statuses`
+- You can find order status list at `App/Enums/OrderStatusEnum::getArray()` and use the `status` property as an enum